John August Earl Bergstrom

-Capt.
-Bergstrom was killed during the Dec.
-8 bombing at Clark Field.
+On December 8 1941, Captain John August Earl Bergstrom, 34, was serving as an administrative officer with the 19th Bombardment Group at Clark Field in the Philippines when he was killed.
 A graduate of Texas A&M University, Capt.
 Bergstrom was the first native Austinite to be killed in action during World War II.
-At the urging of his former employer, the Austin National Bank, Lyndon B. Johnson, who at the time was a member of the U.S. House of Representatives from Texas’s 10th District, prevailed upon the U.S. Army Air Force to rename a base recently opened in Austin after her fallen son.
+At the urging of his former employer, Austin National Bank, Lyndon B. Johnson, who at the time was a member of the U.S. House of Representatives from Texas’s 10th District, prevailed upon the U.S. Army Air Force to rename a base recently opened in Austin after its fallen son.

 On March 3, 1943, the Del Valle Airfield was officially renamed the Bergstrom Army Airfield.
 When the Air Force split from the Army to become its own military branch in 1948, the base was renamed Bergstrom Air Force base.
 It would have this name until it was decommissioned in the early 1990s, with all military aviation ceasing in 1995, after more than 50 years of faithful service.

 AUS stands on the foundations of the base named after Captain Bergstrom.
 Opening in 1999, Austin-Bergstrom International Airport carries on the legacy of Bergstrom Air Force Base.

 Bergstrom Air Force Base